felipy2k/fedora-Y2K/README.md

 **VLC as default player**
 GNOME's system-level `gnome-mimeapps.list` can override user-level defaults.
 The script uses three methods simultaneously — `xdg-mime`, `gio mime`, and direct writes to `~/.config/mimeapps.list` — to reliably set VLC as the default for all common audio and video formats.

+**Chrome touchpad gestures**
+The script enables two-finger swipe back/forward in Chrome by writing `--ozone-platform=wayland` and `--enable-features=TouchpadOverscrollHistoryNavigation` to `~/.config/chrome-flags.conf` and to a user-level copy of the `.desktop` file.
+The operation is idempotent — safe to run multiple times.
+If Chrome isn't installed yet when option `[8]` is run in isolation, the script warns and prompts you to re-run after installation.

 **FreeOffice**
 Installed via the official SoftMaker script *before* LibreOffice is removed, ensuring no gap in office suite availability.